sethflowers/blog/_posts/2019-02-04-Finding-differences-between-two-tables-in-SQL.md

 **Example**

-For example, given the following SQL, which creates two tables that differ in on their row with Id = 2, we can use this trick to see what is different:
+For example, given the following SQL, which creates two tables that differ on their row with Id = 2, we can use this trick to see what is different:

 {% highlight sql %}
   declare @Actual table ([Id] int, [First] nvarchar(30), [Last] nvarchar(30), [Age] int)